julienrf/enum/README.md

 # Enum

-Yet another enumeration toolbox for Scala.
+Yet another enumeration toolbox for Scala, powered by [shapeless](https://github.com/milessabin/shapeless).

 Two artifacts are available: `enum-values` and `enum-labels`.
 As their names suggest, the former deals with the values of an enumeration and the latter deals with the names of an enumeration.